crackalamoo/staylatt/README.md

-# staylatt
+# Ortatious Andith ib Staylatt Neller

 A set of programs to simulate what English and other languages sound like to people who don't speak them, using both hard-coded phonological rules and neural networks.
+The neural network (English only) is at `rnn.py`, and the hard-coded phonotactic rule runner is at `rules.py`.
+Full details are at [harysdalvi.com/projects/staylatt](http://www.harysdalvi.com/projects/staylatt).